adomokos/light-service/README.md

 simple and elegant Rails code where I told the story of how LightService was extracted from the projects I had worked on.

 ## Expects and Promises
-Let me introduce to you the `expects` and `promises` macros.
-Think of these as a rule set of inputs/outputs for the action.
+The `expects` and `promises` macros are rules for the inputs/outputs of an action.
 `expects` describes what keys it needs to execute and `promises` makes sure the keys are in the context after the action is reduced.
 If either of them are violated, a custom exception is thrown.